-Duopa therapy is a form of carbidopa/levodopa delivered in gel form - called enteral suspension - rather than a pill.
+Duopa therapy is a form of A medication used together with levodopa to enhance its effects.
+When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa delivered in gel form - called enteral suspension - rather than a pill.
 It is used to treat the motor symptoms of PD.

 Before you can start Duopa, you need surgery to make a small hole (called a "stoma") in your stomach wall to place a tube in your intestine.
 A pump then delivers Duopa directly to your intestine through this tube.

 Duopa uses the same active ingredients as orally-administered carbidopa/levodopa, but is designed to improve absorption and reduce off-times by delivering the drug directly to the small intestine.

 Who Is It For?

 Duopa therapy is approved for use in people with advanced Parkinson's disease who respond well to levodopa.
 You might be a good candidate for Duopa therapy if you experience daily motor fluctuations with 3+ hours of "off" time, and you have tried and failed to control motor fluctuations with another class of medication, such as A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists or MAO-B inhibitors.

 Gel carbidopa/levodopa has the same potential side effects as oral carbidopa/levodopa.
 Side effects include, but are not limited to, nausea, orthostatic hypotension, Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s., dry mouth, constipation, confusion and hallucinations.